-- 1. Help in nitrogen fixation.

-- 2. Kingdom Protista.
+- 4. Kingdom Protista.

-- 3. Diatoms
+- 5. Diatoms

-- 4. (i) Puccinia, (ii) Ustilago
+- 6. (i) Puccinia, (ii) Ustilago

-(1 mark each)

-- 5. Neurospora

-- 6. Capability of nitrogen fixation
+- 7. Capability of nitrogen fixation

-- 7. Refer to point to remember on page 10.
+- 8. Refer to point to remember on page 10.

-- 8. Motile asexual spores of class phycomycetes are known as zoospores whereas zygospores are formed by fusion of two gametes.
+- 9. Motile asexual spores of class phycomycetes are known as zoospores whereas zygospores are formed by fusion of two gametes.

-- 9. Bacillus (rod-shaped), Coccus (spherical), Vibrio (comma shaped) and Spirillum (spiral shaped). - 10.
-Mainly by fission; Production of spores in unfavourable conditions.
-Sexual reproduction by DNA transfer. - 11.
+10. Bacillus (rod-shaped), Coccus (spherical), Vibrio (comma shaped) and Spirillum (spiral shaped).

+- 11. Mainly by fission; Production of spores in unfavourable conditions.
+Sexual reproduction by DNA transfer. - 12.
 Rapid multiplication of dinoflagellates like Gonyaulax.
-Harmful as they release toxins which kill marine animals. - 12.
-Refer 'Points to Remember'. - 13.
-Ascomycetes : Yeast (Unicellular), Penicillum (Multicellular), Coprophilous, means fungi which grow on dung. - 14.
-Refer page no. 17 and 18, NCERT, Text book of Biology class XI. - 15.
-Refer page no. 19, NCERT, Text book of Biology class XI. - 16.
+Harmful as they release toxins which kill marine animals. - 13.
+Refer 'Points to Remember'. - 14.
+Ascomycetes : Yeast (Unicellular), Penicillum (Multicellular), Coprophilous, means fungi which grow on dung. - 15.
+Refer page no. 17 and 18, NCERT, Text book of Biology class XI. - 16.
 Instead of cell wall, they have a protein rich layer called pellicle which makes their body flexible.